The relationship between China and the US will define the geopolitics of the future. Can the conflict between the two

 Taiwan isn’t officially an American ally, as the US is committed to the One China policy since the ’70s.
 Still, in practice, they have supported Taiwan by selling weapons and providing them with military support for decades.

-As The Economist argues, if China attached Taiwan and America didn’t go to their aid, all the American allies in Asia (Japan, South Korea, and all the rest) would realise that the US was no longer able to guarantee their safety.
+As The Economist argues, if China attacked Taiwan and America didn’t go to their aid, all the American allies in Asia (Japan, South Korea, and all the rest) would realise that the US was no longer able to guarantee their safety.
 The Pax Americana would crumble, causing the end of the world order as we know it.

 The result would be uncertain, so it would be a risky move.
 Nobody in the Chinese or US government wants a war against the other power, but this alone hasn’t avoided wars in the past.
 Often wars that nobody wants end up happening anyway.

-The consequence is an escalation of disputes between both countries via a trade war, sanctions to each other, the limitations against Huawei, etc. The last two years of the Trump administration saw a rise in this escalation, which Biden is bent on continuing, but with the support of the Western allies Trump so much spurned.
+The consequence is an escalation of disputes between both countries via a trade war, sanctions on each other, the limitations against Huawei, etc. The last two years of the Trump administration saw a rise in this escalation, which Biden is bent on continuing, but with the support of the Western allies Trump so much spurned.